progenetix/progenetix-web/docs/services.md

 The _bycon_ environment provides a number of data services which make use of resources in the _Progenetix_ environment.

+!!! note "Progenetix Beacon API"

+    For the main `Beacon` powered data API please see the [separate documentation page](/beaconplus).

 ## Formats

 ### `services.py` and URL Mapping